Calculate the Ground State Energy Using the FAST-VQE

 OO-FAST-VQE (Orbital-Optimized FAST-VQE)

-OO-FAST-VQE augments FAST-VQE with orbital optimization at each iteration.
+OO-FAST-VQE augments FAST-VQE with orbital optimization.
+During the adaptive loop an intermittent orbital optimizer keeps the orbital rotations close to the global minimum as gates are added.
+After the loop, an optional final orbital optimizer (potentially with basin-hopping) polishes the result.
 This may reduce the number of iterations needed for convergence, but at a significant increase in computational cost per iteration.

 import qrunch as qc